eastmaels/steemblog.github.io/_posts/account/robertyan/2020-03-05_hf-proposal-remove-free-downvote-and-stop-the-wars.md

 <hr>

-### Everyone who support this change please kindly vote this proposal.
+### Finally, everyone who support this change please kindly [vote this proposal](https://steemproposals.com/proposal/73).

 ### Proposal Recipient Disclaimer: The proposal recipient will be @steem.dao, funds will be returned to the SPS pool, the purpose of the proposal is to achieve voting consensus either IN FAVOUR or AGAINST the "daily free downvote".